xjantoth/k3s-udemy-course/content-md/Setting-up-S3-as-terraform-backend.md

 ```

-The second codeblock is used to automatically create two IAM users `k3s-admin` and `k3s-restrictive-no-mfa`.
+The second codeblock is used to automatically create two IAM users `k3s-admin` and `k3s-restrictive-no-mfa` with their respective policies and permissions.
 These are our well known IAM users that have been created and configured manually.
-However, there is also an existing terraform code even for this actions that can be reused and it saves some time when setting up a completely new environment.
+However, there is also an existing terraform codebase (that is a part of this repository [tf-root/](../tf-root/) ) even for this actions that can be reused and it saves some time when setting up a completely new environment.
 Now, the only difference comparing to the first example is `key` keyword.
 Since, these would be two completely different codebases, the terraform states must be stored separately.
 This can be achieved by specifying a different logical path `tf-statefiles/tf-root/tf-root.tfstate`.

 ```bash
 terraform {